 However, in most cases, management is swamped with work regarding catering to the existing clients, drafting strategy and everything that happens within the organization with regard to their market.
 This is where an SDR comes into play.
 He talks to all the leads and tries to bridge the gap between the expectations and the actual services that the company provides.
 Usually, only about a quarter of the leads that you generate are genuinely interested in what you have to offer.
 This process, called the lead qualification, is a must before the closers can come in with their pitch.

 The other three-quarters of leads that don’t pan out, don’t pan out because the SDR has determined they are not worth pursuing.
-In other words, they were only leads to begin with because the BDR’s push was aggressive, or because there was a gap in their understanding of our services and our actual services.
+In other words, they were only led to beginning with because the BDR’s push was aggressive, or because there was a gap in their understanding of our services and our actual services.
 Having an SDR ensures that the closers or marketing and sales managers don’t need to entertain every lead whether it pans out or not.
 Because the rate of lead generation to lead conversion is abysmally small.
 SDRs make that job that much easier.

 Finalize Your Custom Requirements

-We at ExclusiveCalls, understand the need for you to have reliable leads and the high number of prospective customers.
+We at ExclusiveCalls, understand the need for you to have reliable leads and a high number of prospective customers.
 Our experienced staff brings the leads directly into your laps so that all you have to focus on will be closing and making your pitch.
 Our data and data analytics tools ensure that we get leads who would be most interested in your services.
-Our expert professionals ensure an above average number of them want to sit for your pitch.
+Our expert professionals ensure an above-average number of them want to sit for your pitch.
 Find out more about us.
 Call us for more information!